khansel01/prob_dyn_mode_primitives/README.md

 # Gaussian Process Dynamic Mode Decomposition
-This repository is the official implementation of my Master Thesis "Probabilistic Dynamic Mode Primitives"
+This repository is the official implementation of my Master Thesis "Probabilistic Dynamic Mode Primitives" under the supervision of Hany Abdulsamad and Svenja Stark

 ## Getting Started
 ### Prerequisites